ologdm/muvi-tracker/README.md

 Movie tracking android application based on [Trakt API](https://trakt.docs.apiary.io/#).

-The app is partially written in kotlin coroutines, use Dagger for DI, includes data caching for better performance and follows the principles of Clean Architecture.
+The app is written using kotlin coroutines and Dagger for DI, includes data caching for better performance and follows the principles of Clean Architecture.

 ## Features